 If you load a simple wave sample (typically less than 100 octets) you can then create a lot of different instruments to play this sample in many different ways.
 That's basically how chiptune music was produced in the beginning.

-Here is a quick example : one_sample.zip (4 Ko)
+Here is a quick example : one_sample.zip (4 Ko) It contains 10 instruments with only 1 sample.

 You can hear the 56 kbps mp3 version of it below (783Ko) :